Simple Compound/Combined Journal Entry

 Simple Journal Entry

-All the entries that we have come across till now are simple journal entries only.
+Most of the journal entries that we come across in the initial stages of learning accounting are simple journal entries only.

-Journal in the books of M/s __ for the period from ____ to _____
+Journal in the books of __ for the period from __ to __

 15,000